Sedation Dentistry

 - Because we use a local anesthetic to numb your child’s mouth during the procedure, your child may have the tendency to bite or chew their lips, cheeks, and/or tongue and/or rub and scratch their face after treatment.
 Please observe your child carefully to prevent any injury to these areas.

-- Please call our office for any questions or concerns that you might have.
+- Please call our Houston dental office for any questions or concerns that you might have.

 - Please notify us of any change in your child’s health and/or medical condition.
 Do not bring your child for treatment with a fever, ear infection, or cold.
 Should your child become ill, contact us to see if it is necessary to postpone the appointment.

-- You must tell the doctor of any drugs that your child is currently taking and any drug reactions and/or change in medical history.
+- You must tell Dr. James of any drugs that your child is currently taking and any drug reactions and/or change in medical history.

 - Please dress your child in loose-fitting, comfortable clothing.